Anxiety Therapy - a mind-body approach

 My mind-body treatment approach for anxiety

-The mind
+The mind - practical strategies

 I offer practical cognitive and behavioural strategies from Acceptance and Commitment Therapy (ACT).
-These tools can help you relate differently to anxious thoughts and feelings, so you can start coping more effectively from early on in therapy.
+These tools can help you relate differently to anxious thoughts and feelings, so you can start coping more effectively early on in therapy.

-Rather than fighting anxiety, ACT focuses on gently noticing and making room for inner experiences, while moving towards what matters to you.
-Depending on your situation, this might include approaches such as graded exposure for phobias, where feared situations are approached gradually and safely, at your own pace.
+From an ACT perspective, anxiety is often maintained by getting caught in worry and by efforts to avoid or control uncomfortable inner experiences.
+While understandable, this can gradually shrink life and limit what feels possible.
+ACT focuses on gently noticing and making room for inner experiences, while moving towards what matters to you.
+Depending on your situation, this may include approaches such as gradual exposure, always at your pace.